nismod/infra-risk-vis/README.md

 The visualisation tool runs using prepared versions of analysis data and
 results:
-- Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta MySQL database, hosted within the backend API.
+- Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta database, hosted within the backend API.
 - Vector data stored in a PostgreSQL database, and preprocessed into Mapbox Vector Tiles